Forms versus Grade Levels

 Learning is the constant, time is the variable.

-Delphian School has a defined set of rigorous standards which must be met for a student to complete a form.
+Delphian School has a defined set of rigorous standards which must be met for a student to complete each Form.
 These standards are called the Delphi Program Graduation Requirements.
-Though forms can be roughly equivalent to grade levels and ages, it is possible for a younger student to move on to a higher form once they've met all the requirements for their current form.
+Though Forms can be roughly equivalent to grade levels and ages, it is possible for a younger student to move on to a higher Form once they've met all the requirements for their current Form.
 In this way, each student can get the full benefits from the curriculum and keep advancing as rapidly as he or she is maturing.

 What our students say upon graduating...

 "Form 6-Entry was honestly an amazing experience for me.
 I came to Delphian proficient in tenth grade math, English and science, but my basics were all out of whack.
 I really never faced that fact until I came here.
 I was building my education like a Jenga tower with a bunch of missing bricks.
 But every course I finished here was wonderful, and every time I finished another one I felt like I'd put the Jenga block back in my tower.
 I feel great about it and super excited for Form 6." ~C.S.

 "I grew tremendously on Form 6!
 I look back at myself at the beginning of this form and see a little boy with very little integrity and small leadership qualities.
 I was someone who followed, which isn't a bad thing, but who I followed wasn't the best.
 I'm now the captain of the basketball team and an officer on student council.
 I now set the example for new students and those trying to improve.
 Now I lead my group, and I lead them to greater things.
 I don't just lead them to the same spot they're in or back to where they came from.
 While on this form I met so many great people who helped me in ways they don't even know about.
 I can't wait to see what Form 7 holds!" ~L.M.

 "I cannot say I loved every moment of this form because there were a lot of tough spots for me.
 There was a lot of figuring out what was important to me and weighing what was the real purpose of me being here.